maluio/agentic-k8s/README.md

 Then open `https://localhost:8080` in your browser and sign in with user `admin` and the password printed in the bootstrap summary (you can also retrieve it manually with `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d`).

 From there you can add your own Git repositories and Application definitions directly through the Argo CD UI or CLI.

+### Agent Kubeconfig

+The bootstrap script writes a read-only kubeconfig to `agent/kubeconfig`.
+Use this configuration when you need to grant automation (or a human operator) inspect-only access to the cluster without risking mutating changes.
+The credentials are bound to a Kubernetes service account mapped to the built-in `view` ClusterRole.